USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_configure_linux_environment.md

 It is recommended to use the module environment to avoid mixing and matching other library build configuations.

-Instructions will be provided for both intel and GNU compilers.
+Instructions will be provided for both Intel and GNU compilers.

 ### Three install scripts are provided to build CMAQ and the underlying libraries: